galanisd/omtd-store/README.md

 ## Run ##

-Examples on how to start the REST Server & Client (in Windows and Linux) are provided in omtd-store/scripts folder.
+Scripts for starting the REST Server & Client in Windows and Linux)are provided in omtd-store/scripts folder.
 For example CD to scripts folder and type the following command to start the REST server that uses the local hard drive.

 ```
 LinuxStartOMTDStoreService.sh configLocal.properties